erin-nielsen/ldap2pg/README.md

 		JOIN pg_auth_members m ON r.oid = m.roleid
 		JOIN pg_roles u ON m.member = u.oid;

-2. Results should now show new hr and marketing roles as well as the users within it.
+3. Review the results that should now show new hr and marketing roles as well as the users within it were created in the PostgreSQL database.

 		      role_name       |  member_username
 		----------------------+--------------------